learn-co-curriculum/rails-layouts-and-templates/README.md

 </html>
 ```

-Great, so you have a list of products now, any shop should have that, shouldn't it?
-Next you decide to build a view that will show the product details when customers click on a link for that product.
+Great, so you have a list of products now!
+Any shop should have that, shouldn't it?
+Next you decide to build the view that will show the product details when customers click on a link for that product.

-We've got all the structure sorted out now with the nav, and the footer.
-So we open up app/views/products/index.html.erb, select all the code, and copy it.
-Now we can paste it into our new template.
+You've got done all the work to sort out the structure with a nav and a footer.
+You open up app/views/products/index.html.erb, select all the code, and copy it on to your clipboard.
+Now you are ready to paste it into your new template and customize it to show product info.

 ```erb
 <!-- app/views/products/show.html.erb -->